dylanized/peezy-test/README.md

 # suite-tooth
-A declarative testing framework

 Suite Tooth is a declarative testing framework built on top of [Unit.js](http://unitjs.com) and [Mocha](https://mochajs.org).
-It allows you to delcare a test as a JavaScript "test object", with values for the name (and other configuration values), and a function to run as an assertation.
+It allows you to delcare a test as a JavaScript "test object" with configration properties and an assertion function.

-Then you can build a "suite" of tests by creating an array of these test objects, and you can configure the suite (and all the included tests) by passing in a configuration object.
-Suite Tooth also supports some extras like HTTP tests, before & after functions, and more.
+Then a "suite" of tests can be built by creating an array of test objects, and can be configured by a suite-wide configuration object.
+Other features include support HTTP tests, before & after functions, and more.

 ## Syncronous Tests